Vacheprime/ConnectedSmarties/README.md

 - Send email when adding a customer through the admin customer page.

 - Fix ParetoAnywhere bug where the data flickers when the backend cannot connect.

+- Implement the database for EPC (Danat, COMPLETED)

+- In the self-checkout, after you pay, the rewards points won field is not being reset.
+(Danat, COMPLETED: Field was removed.)

+- Adding products by EPC or by range.
+(Danat, COMPLETED)